 The going rate for fresh subjects was £10, at least, that’s what Dr Knox was paying.

-And so, while Burke and Hare were still quietly knocking off unsuspecting folk from the city streets in Edinburgh, James Gow grabbed his painter friend and sidekick James Hewitt and made a beeline for Lasswade.
+And so, while Burke and Hare were contemplating their fate after their killing spree on Edinburgh’s streets had come to an end, James Gow grabbed his painter friend and sidekick James Hewitt and made a beeline for Lasswade.

 Preparing For The Raid

 It’s not every counterfeiter and painter that already has their own equipment for extracting cadavers, and so before leaving Edinburgh, Helen’s first customers, Gow and Hewitt, had to find some equipment.

 They paid a visit to anatomist John Lizars, offering him first refusal of the cadaver if he’d give them some money for a spade.